-Cubitainer is a registered trademark of Hedwin Corporation; CY DYE is a registered trademark of Cytiva; Typhoon is a trademark of Cytiva; Draq7 is a registered trademark of Biostatus Ltd.; Texas Red, Image-iT, TOTO, TO-PRO, and SYTOX are trademarks or registered trademarks of Thermo Fisher Scientific; LI-COR and Odyssey are registered trademarks of LI-COR, Inc.; Parafilm is a registered trademark of Bemis Company, Inc.; Triton is a registered trademark of the Dow Chemical Company; TWEEN is a registered trademark of Uniqema Americas LLC.
+Cy dye and Typhoon are trademarks or registered trademarks of Cytiva; Draq7 is a registered trademark of Biostatus Ltd.; Image-iT, TOTO, TO-PRO, and SYTOX are trademarks or registered trademarks of Thermo Fisher Scientific.
+LI-COR and Odyssey are registered trademarks of LI-COR, Inc.; Parafilm is a registered trademark of Bemis Company, Inc.; Triton is a registered trademark of the Dow Chemical Company; TWEEN is a registered trademark of Croda Americas LLC.